Sleeping in Airports

 4. Get out to see the sights

-Before your explorations, feel free to check any bags in the storage area at the Short Term Car Park Atrium outside of Terminal 1.
-Then hop on one of two frequent buses: Airlink bus route 747 stops at O’Connell Street and Temple Bar and Airline bus route 757 will take you to Merrion Square.
-All these stops are within a walking distance and pass by some of Dublin’s top highlights.
+Before your explorations, check any bags in the Short Term Car Park Atrium storage area outside Terminal 1.
+Then hop on one of two frequent buses: Airlink bus route 747 stops at O’Connell Street and Temple Bar, and Airline bus route 757 will take you to Merrion Square.
+All these stops are within walking distance and pass by some of Dublin’s top highlights.
 Taxis are also available, which could be an economical choice if you’re travelling with one or more other folks.

-Leave plenty of time to make it back to the airport, grab your bags, and clear Security before your next flight.
+Leave plenty of time to return to the airport, grab your bags, and clear Security before your next flight.

 5. WiFi

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.
 If you don’t have a mobile device, internet kiosks are available in both terminals.

 6. Sleep

 These are just a few things to do on a layover at Dublin Airport.
-Visit our Dublin Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Dublin Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.